Patagonia – Bariloche

 What we Provide

-• Food and drinks
+• Meals and drinks (excluding alcohol)

-• Digital gps files and maps
+• Digital GPS files and trail maps

-• Packing list
+• Detailed packing list

-• All permits and park entrance fees
+• All necessary permits and park entry fees

 What we do not provide